 \begin{tw} Let $\Ef$ be a weak \fra\ class.
 Then there exists a unique, up to isomorphisms, structure $G \in \ciagi \Ef$ that is weakly $\Ef$-injective, and such that $\Ef$ is cofinal in $\Age G$.
 Conversely, if $G$ is a countable weakly injective structure then every cofinal subclass of $\Age G$ is a weak \fra\ class. \end{tw}

 The structure $G$ from the first statement will be called the \emph{limit} of $\Ef$.

 \begin{pf} Note that the second (``conversely") part is the combination of Propositions~\ref{Pjepctmts} and~\ref{PropCzteryDwa}.
 It remains to show the first part.
 Uniqueness follows from Proposition~\ref{PrpUnqns}, therefore it remains to show the existence.
-The construction will rely on the following very simple fact (called the \emph{Rasiowa-Sikorski Lemma}), well-known in forcing theory:
+The construction will rely on the following very simple fact (sometimes called the \emph{Rasiowa-Sikorski Lemma}), well known in forcing theory.

 \begin{claim} Given a partially ordered set $\poset = \pair P \loe$, given a countable family $\Dee$ of cofinal subsets of $\poset$, there exists an increasing sequence $\Ef = \setof{p_n}{\Ntr}$ such that $D \cap \Ef \nnempty$ for every $D \in \Dee$. \end{claim}